cimadure/scrapyjiji/README.md

 The map is generated using the [folium module](https://pypi.python.org/pypi/folium) with the default setting to use the openstreetmap tile.

 #### Prerequisites:
-Due to the scrapy limitation, this script only work on Python 2.
+This script only work on Python 3.

 **Packages requirements**:
-* scrapy v1.0.5
+* scrapy v1.1.0
-* geocoder v1.9.0
+* geocoder v1.15.0
-* folium v0.2.0
+* folium v0.2.1

 Each packages can be install using pip:
 ```